-Gearing Compatibility Chart:

-The chart below shows a full range of gear combinations.
+Gearing Compatibility Chart: The chart below shows a full range of gear combinations acceptable for this model.
 This does NOT imply that these gear combinations should be used.
 Over-gearing (bigger pinions, smaller spurs) can overheat and damage the motor and/or speed control.
-Items in black will fit 540 motors only (not Titan 12T).
-Items in color show the acceptable